This is the Healthiest Bread You Can Buy

 Rye looks like wheat bread, but is darker and denser.
 Research in Nutrition Journal found that rye may be healthier in terms of making you feel fuller while not affecting blood sugar.
 Much like sprouted whole grain bread, sprouted rye is a good source of fibre, especially in comparison to regular rye bread.
 “Sprouted rye bread is high in soluble fibre, which slows your digestion of carbs and decreases the insulin response,” DeFazio says.

 One of the newest types of healthy bread on the grocery store scene is oat bread, which includes both oats and whole wheat flour as the primary ingredients.
-If cauliflower can turn into a pizza, then your favorite breakfast food can absolutely turn into bread.
+If cauliflower can turn into a pizza, then your favourite breakfast food can absolutely turn into bread.

 The best part is that there are already plenty of benefits of eating oatmeal.
 Oats are high in nutrients like magnesium, zinc, and iron.
 Plus, the high fibre content may help lower cholesterol levels and decrease high blood pressure, according to research in the American Journal of Clinical Nutrition and Vascular Health and Risk Management.